Honoring MLK with Steps to Reform Criminal Justice

 At the heart of our upcoming event, state legislators will be invited to reflect on the problems and progress of the past and to commit to taking action to transform the criminal legal system.

 In Minnesota, black community leaders have long requested action on criminal justice reform proposals.
 These calls were only heightened after the murder of George Floyd.
-For the past four years, however, the partisan divide at the legislature has stifled progress on a wide variety of high-profile criminal justice proposals.
+However, for the past four years, the partisan divide at the legislature has stifled progress on a wide variety of high-profile criminal justice proposals.

 The extent to which one-party control will mean meaningful change in criminal justice reform is still unclear.
-For this reason, the MNJRC has partnered with black-led organizations such as the Council for Minnesota of African Heritage, the African American Leadership Forum, the Twin Cities Urban League, the Minnesota Association of Black Lawyers, and the Minneapolis NAACP to offer a preview for Minnesotans who want to know what to expect from the legislative session and how to engage and support transformative changes to the criminal legal system.
+For this reason, the MNJRC has partnered with black-led organizations such as the Council for Minnesota of African Heritage, the African American Leadership Forum, the Twin Cities Urban League, the Minnesota Association of Black Lawyers, and the Minneapolis NAACP to offer a preview for what Minnesotans can expect from the legislative session.
+They’ll also outline how to engage and support transformative changes to the criminal legal system.